MANTHANATTAN/NLP_Sentiment_Analysis/README.md

 ### Files and their Content Summary

-- classifier.py - It containes the classes that are defined for logistic regression and svm for training and testing purpose.
+- classifiers.py - It contains the classes that are defined for logistic regression and svm for training and testing purpose.

 - plotter.py - It contains the code for plotting the confusion matrix.